Top 10 Best Reverse Proxy Providers 2023: [Free and Paid]

 3. Microsoft IIS

 Microsoft Internet Information Services (IIS) is a web server program that runs on the Windows operating system.
-It is used by many websites.
+Many websites use it.

 It is a safe and flexible service that is used to run web apps and services.
 Microsoft IIS is different from other reverse proxies because server features are handled as separate points.